noec764/erpnext/docs/dooks/accounts/sales-invoice.md

 Invoice” box.
 Here you can fill in the details of how frequently you want to bill this Invoice and the period for which the contract is valid.

-Dooks will automatically create new Invoices and mail it to the Email Addresses you set.
+Dokie will automatically create new Invoices and mail it to the Email Addresses you set.

 #### Automatically Fetching Item Batch Numbers

-If you are selling an item from a [Batch](/dooks/stock/batch), Dooks will automatically fetch a batch number for you if "Update Stock" is checked.
+If you are selling an item from a [Batch](/dokie/stock/batch), Dokie will automatically fetch a batch number for you if "Update Stock" is checked.
 The batch number will be fetched on a First Expiring First Out (FEFO) basis.
 This is a variant of First In First Out (FIFO) that gives highest priority to the soonest to expire Items.

 Note that if the first batch in the queue cannot satisfy the order on the invoice, the next batch in the queue that can satisfy the order will be selected.
-If there is no batch that can satisfy the order, Dooks will cancel its attempt to automatically fetch a suitable batch number.
+If there is no batch that can satisfy the order, Dokie will cancel its attempt to automatically fetch a suitable batch number.

 #### POS Invoices